 Like any problem in life, the first step to fixing it is identifying it.
 Speaking to Vogue, Von Tobel identified the five most common financial mistakes millennials make and talked about how to fix them.

-One common mistake is the tendency to spend too much money on rent.
-It’s recommended that you spend 30% of your income on monthly rent, but a recent survey found that more than half of millennials spend more than that.
-Von Tobel suggests following the “50, 20, 30” rule, which entails allocating half of your funds to living necessities, 20% to savings, and 30% to leisure activities.
+One common financial mistake is the tendency to spend too much money on rent.
+It’s recommended that you spend 30 percent of your income on monthly rent, but a recent survey found that more than half of millennials spend more than that.
+Von Tobel suggests following the “50, 20, 30” rule, which entails allocating half of your funds to living necessities, 20 percent to savings, and 30 percent to leisure activities.

 Another financial mistake made by millennials is not saving money for retirement.
 Starting to save money in your 20s is a surefire way to ensure that you’ll be financially comfortable when it finally does come time to retire.
 “If you begin to save soon, compounding interest isn’t magic, it’s math,” she says about the importance of putting money aside for your retirement while in your twenties.
 “From a behavioral psychology standpoint, seeing your saved money grow will inspire you to save more.
 It’s a really simple way to outsmart retirement.”

 Finally, if you really want to get a handle on your personal finances, Von Tobel recommends starting an emergency savings account, which should contain up to six months of living costs in case of emergency.
-If and when you happen to lose your job, having a financial cushion will prevent you from taking another job just for a paycheck.
+If and when you happen to experience something critical, like losing your job or needing a medical procedure, having a financial cushion will prevent you from taking another job just for a paycheck.
 “Your biggest asset as a young person is not a home or investments—it’s your ability to earn,” von Tobel says.
 “Make sure to have the right career path.”

 For more financial advice, check out Alexa von Tobel’s book "Financially Fearless"!